Elizabeth Holmes: Downfall

+Trial and sentence

 U.S. v.
 Holmes, et al.

-On June 15, 2018, after an investigation by the U.S. Attorney's Office for the Northern District of California that lasted more than two years, a federal grand jury indicted Holmes and Balwani on nine counts of wire fraud and two counts of conspiracy to commit wire fraud.
+In June 2018, after a two-year-long investigation by the U.S. Attorney's Office for the Northern District of California, a federal grand jury indicted Holmes and Balwani on nine counts of wire fraud and two counts of conspiracy to commit wire fraud.
 Both pleaded not guilty.
 The prosecution alleged that Holmes and Balwani had engaged in two criminal schemes: one to defraud investors, and a second to defraud doctors and patients.
 After the indictment was issued, Holmes resigned as CEO of Theranos but remained chairwoman of its board of directors.

 Holmes was tried in the U.S. District Court for the Northern District of California, with U.S. district judge Edward Davila presiding.
 She hired defense lawyers from Williams & Connolly, a prominent American law firm that specializes in white-collar crime defense.
-The trial began on August 31, 2021, after being delayed for over a year due to the COVID-19 pandemic and Holmes's pregnancy.
+The trial began on August 31, 2021, after being delayed for more than a year due to the COVID-19 pandemic and Holmes's pregnancy.
 At trial, Holmes testified on her own behalf for seven days, claiming among other things that she was misled by her staff about the technology, and that Balwani held sway over her during the romantic relationship they had and which was still ongoing when the alleged criminal acts happened.
 The case's evidence outlined Holmes's role in faked demonstrations, falsified validation reports, misleading claims about contracts, and overstated financials at Theranos.

-On January 3, 2022, the jury found Holmes guilty on four counts of defrauding investors: three counts of wire fraud, and one of conspiracy to commit wire fraud.
-She was found not guilty on four counts of defrauding patients, and the jury returned a "no verdict" on three counts of wire fraud against investors.
-The judge declared a mistrial on the last three counts, and the government later agreed to dismiss them.
-Holmes waited on sentencing while remaining 'at liberty' on $500,000 bail, secured with property.
-She faced a maximum sentence of 20 years in prison, and a fine of $250,000, plus restitution, for each count of wire fraud and for each conspiracy count.
+On January 3, 2022, the jury found Holmes guilty on four of the seven counts related to defrauding investors: three counts of wire fraud, and one of conspiracy to commit wire fraud.
+She was found not guilty on four counts related to defrauding patients, and the jury returned a "no verdict" on the three other counts of wire fraud against investors.
+The judge declared a mistrial on the last three counts, and the prosecution later agreed to dismiss them.
+Holmes awaited sentencing while remaining free on $500,000 bail, secured with property.